tytydraco/yessleep/out/Driving_Through_Hellfire.md

 So, here goes...

-To set the scene - I live in a very rural place, in a small town that has maybe a few thousand residents, but we're all so spaced out and hidden in the hills, you'd never know that many people live here.
+To set the scene - I live in a very rural place, in a small town that has maybe a few thousand residents, but we're all so spaced out and hidden in the hills, you'd never know that many people live here, unless there was a Fourth of July carnival or some kind of festival.

 My town isn't anything fancy.
 We don't have the most up-to-date stores and all that, but, for the most part, we're all happy and thankful for what we do have.